vmware/vic/doc/user_doc/vic_admin/debug_vch_options.md

 Set a new password for the root user account on the virtual container host endpoint VM.

 **IMPORTANT**: If you set a password for the virtual container host endpoint VM, this password does not persist if you reboot the VM.
-You must run vic-machine debug to reset the password each time you reboot the virtual container host endpoint VM.
+You must run vic-machine debug to reset the password each time that the virtual container host endpoint VM reboots.

 Wrap the password in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes special characters.
+If not specified, the default root password is `password`.
+It is strongly recommended that you use `--rootpw` to set a new password rather than leaving the default.

 <pre>--rootpw '<i>new_p@ssword</i>'</pre>